course-details-portlet

 Individual semester essay.
 The following requirements apply to the essay:

 Essay topic must be approved by the lecturers.
-The essay should be 10-12 pages, plus reference list, with Times New Roman size 12 and 1.5 in line spacing.
-Table of contents is not required.
-The essay must be based on a self-chosen syllabus of 200 pages, in addition to the 300-page compulsory syllabus.
+The essay should be 4000-5000 words, plus reference list.
+The essay must be based on a self-chosen syllabus (150-200 pages), in addition to text(s) from the compulsory syllabus (300 pages).
 The essay must be argumentative.
 The essay can be written in Norwegian or English.

 Required previous knowledge